rafcloesenUCLL/projectweek-arduino-water-mirror/iot platform manual.md

 If you cannot find this link make sure the node-red-dashboard plugin is installed and that you have deployed the node-red flow.

-The result should be this:
+The result should look something this:
 ![alt text](https://github.com/emildekeyser/projectweek-arduino-water/blob/master/img/node-red5.png "Dashboard result")

 Everything displayed here comes directly from the arduino.